-Also Serving Los Angeles and Surrounding Orange County Communities
+Serving Los Angeles, California and Surrounding Communities

-If the cornea is too thin – Our eyes are filled with fluid which exerts an outward pressure on the cornea.
-The too-thin cornea could then start bulging forward, distorting vision and undoing the good work of your LASIK procedure.
+- The cornea is too thin – Our eyes are filled with fluid which exerts an outward pressure on the cornea.
+A too-thin cornea may start bulging forward after treatment, distorting vision and undoing the good work of your LASIK procedure.

 Flap creation in LASEK